sydneykgeisler/power_mm/README.md

 ```

 The returned messages about singular and unidentifiable model are only due to the variance components being effectively held constant, and are not a reason for concern.
 The approximated power is about .9475.

+## Citation and More Details

+If you use the power_mm function, please cite the following:

+Geisler, Sydney (2022).
+Power Approximations for Generalized Linear Mixed Models in R Using Steep Priors on Variance Components.
+MS thesis, Department of Mathematics and Statistics, Utah State University.
+[URL to Digital Commons here]

+The methodology employed in the power_mm function is described in greater detail in the above reference.

+## Included Datasets

+'Exemplary Datasets' contains the code to create exemplary data for the
+Gaussian, binomial, and Poisson examples used.

+The binomial dataset, ex_binomial, is an exemplary dataset that mimics a real-
+life plant experiment.
+Plants that are exposed to a disease are thought to have
+a 15% survival rate with a standard treatment.
+Scientists believe that this
+percentage will increase to 25% given a new experimental treatment.

+The Gaussian dataset, ex_gaussian, describes an experiment in which thatch level
+accumulation, nitrogen source, and field number would effect the chloropyll
+content of certain grass clippings.

+Lastly, the Poisson dataset, ex_poisson, is a dataset that mimics a split-plot
+design of a field experiment.
+This data represents several kinds of experimental
+setups that scientists might find useful in agronomic or land management
+practices.

+## Archived Code

+The archived files with the '.sas' extension contain the code that SAS uses to
+approximate power.
+A description of the family type, whether it be binomial,
+Poisson, or Gaussian is included in the file names.
+These can be used in
+conjunction with '.R' files to compare results.

+## Archived Files That Contain Errors in Power Approximation

+The file titled 'Errors with Steep Prior Method' shows what happens when
+'power_mm' is used on non-Gaussian data.

+'Gamma Prior Failures' shows that variance components are not held constant
+to the values specified in 'power_mm'.

+'Optimization Results' shows that the variance components are held constant,
+but values are inconsistent with SAS results.

 ## Second Example